Crypto wars: Biden administration at war with itself over regulation

 "They may have to create a new category for it over time," said Thomas Hayes, chairman of Great Hill Capital.
 "Right now it doesn’t fit any category perfectly, but I think the CFTC has the most cogent argument at present."

 The CFPB was the brainchild of Warren, a longtime critic of banks and the advocate for tougher financial regulation.
 In June, Warren wrote Gensler demanding better crypto regulation, and Gensler responded this Wednesday agreeing that investors are not adequately protected in cryptocurrency markets.
-He said the SEC needs to have more regulatory authority to effectively crackdown on digital-coin abuse.
+He said the SEC needs to have more regulatory authority to effectively crack down on digital-coin abuse.

 His letter echoed remarks he made last Monday in a speech to the Aspen Institute, where Gensler likened the crypto business to the "Wild West" with rampant fraud, and that the SEC would both be investigating rip-offs and seeking additional powers from Congress to expand its mandate to do so.